Granola-Team/mina-block-explorer/README.md

 Integration with an Indexer (https://github.com/Granola-Team/mina-indexer) is accomplished through GraphQL and REST endpoints.
 MinaExplorer.com's GraphqlQL and RESTful endpoints are integrated by default.
-To override, you may specify your own environment variables in `build.rs`.
+To override, you may specify your own environment variables.
 This can be done through

 - `.env` file
 - Environment variables